flightbookingmiu/booking-app/README.md

 # XAI Travel Presentation

 ## Overview
 This document serves as the presentation script for the **XAI Travel** application, a full-stack flight booking and management system.
 The presentation is delivered by four developers: Sahid (Solutions Architect), Williams (Backend Engineer), Mercel (Frontend Engineer), and Kanchan (DevOps Engineer).
-It covers the problem scenario, use cases, solution architecture, design models, and deployment strategies.
+It covers the SDLC phases, solution architecture, design models, and deployment strategies.

 ---

-## 1. Introduction and Problem Scenario (Presented by Sahid - Solutions Architect)
+## 1. Introduction and SDLC Overview (Presented by Sahid - Solutions Architect)

 ### Slide 1: Title Slide
 **XAI Travel: A Modern Flight Booking and Management System**